Contents

 Types of authorization

-Even though anyone can download the app from a store, you must be a member of staff listed in the common database to be able to log in.
+Although anyone can download the app from a store, you need to be an employee listed in the shared database to log in.
 We implemented 2 authorization pathways: via email and a phone number.

-The Configs tab is only available to a super administrator who can assign and delete administrators.
+The “Configs” tab is only available to super administrators who can assign and delete other administrators.

 Assigning roles in the web app

 The idea behind the app, which is to immerse the employees in an educational element, is supported by the design.
-We had to make sure that users don’t just read the news and scroll through the feed, but take an active hand in improving the app.
-The design is structured in a way that helps users move forward in their training and, at the same time, earn bonus points in a gamified process and spend them on workplace improvements and books.
+We had to make sure that users weren’t just reading the news and scrolling through the feed, but were actively involved in improving the app.
+The design is structured to help users progress in their education while earning bonus points in a gamified process that can be spent on workplace improvements and books.

-Interactions with the app are a crucial part of the concept you notice from the very beginning, i.e. onboarding.
-For this part of the app, we designed and drew characters that show users around the app and set the general tone of it.
+The interactions with the app are a crucial part of the concept that you notice from the beginning, i.e. the onboarding.
+For this part of the app, we designed and drew characters that guide users through the app and set the overall tone.

-For the app itself, we suggested using a cross-platform technology called Flutter.
-It suits mobile apps with high performance and native design, which is exactly what we needed to build a custom enterprise system.
-Given that, with a cross-platform framework, we can create apps for two operating systems — iOS and Android — on just a single code base, we can cut the time and money spent on development by about 30% compared to native apps.
+For the app itself, we suggested using Flutter cross-platform technology.
+It fits mobile app development with high performance and native design, which was exactly what we needed to build a custom enterprise system.
+Given that, with a cross-platform framework, we were able to create apps for both iOS and Android platforms with just a single code base, reducing development time and costs by about 30% compared to native apps.

-Function-wise, a Flutter app is in no way inferior to a native one, which means we could implement all the features that the client was expecting to find in the app.
+Functionally, a Flutter app is just as good as a native app, which means we can implement all the features the customer expects in the app.

 Training

 Administrators.
-To add a course, administrators need to click a plus button in the “Courses” tab of the admin dashboard — the app will add an entity inside of which they will have to add lessons.
-The editing page contains “Name”, “Description”, and “Text” fields that need to be filled out for each lesson.
+To add a course, administrators need to click a plus button in the “Courses” tab of the Admin Dashboard — the app will add an entity within which they have to add lessons.
+The editing page contains “Name”, “Description”, and “Text” fields that must be filled in for each lesson.

-To create vivid and engaging lessons, admins can insert links or the YouTube player, where users can play a video in a minimized window.
-Flutter has a dedicated library to provide this type of integration.
-The files attached to a lesson are downloadable; they will go to the Downloads folder on the user’s smartphone.
+To create vivid and engaging lessons, admins can insert links or the YouTube player, which allows users to play a video in a minimized window.
+Flutter has a dedicated library for this type of integration.
+The files attached to a lesson are downloadable; they go to the downloads folder on the user’s smartphone.

 Students.
 We based the training process on game mechanics.
-Users scroll through the thread, press the plus button to pick courses, and then simply go to the tab called “My training” and study the courses they chose.
-In addition to that, users can delete the courses they have completed or lost interest in.
-Each course costs a specific number of bonus points that users can earn once they have successfully completed it.
+Users scroll through the thread, press the plus button to pick courses, and then simply go to the “My Training” tab and study the courses they chose.
+Users can also delete courses they have completed or have lost interest in.
+Each course costs a certain number of bonus points that users can earn upon successful completion.

 Tests